 Physiotherapy input and advice is provided by the Children and Young People’s Physiotherapy team, which is a team of Physiotherapists and Physiotherapy Assistants that work to enable children with neurological and developmental conditions to reach their full potential for movement.
-Paula Johnson is the named Physiotherapist for the school and is closely supported by (awaiting information) Physiotherapy Assistant.
+Adele is the named Physiotherapist for the school and is closely supported by (awaiting information) Physiotherapy Assistant.
 They are not based full time in school; however visit school usually on Wednesdays and Thursdays to provide input to the children and to support education staff.
 The Physiotherapist will also visit the child in their own home, often in the school holidays.
 This is to update the parents on the child’s current goals and aims of treatment and to review home equipment and address any new problems.

 Messages can be sent to the Physiotherapy team via the home school book or you can contact them directly using the office or mobile number below:

 Children’s Therapy Service

 Main Office: (0161) 445 1259 Office hours: 08:30 – 16:30

 The Physiotherapy team work in partnership with families, carers, education staff and other health colleagues to enable the child with developmental difficulties or physical disabilities to participate as fully as possible in family, school and wider social life.
 There are close links with the DSC (Disablement Service Centre), which provides specialist buggies and wheelchairs for those children that have mobility problems and other specialist equipment providers.